VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 - End to end workflow tests

 In case of automated testing, there must be a procedure of how the results are checked.
 I.e. a merge request is not possible when automated testing fails, or registering the passing of all automated testing among other verification results.
-The extend of software verification performed by the Bioinformaticians will differ in each team, it should be clear from the procedure which software verification should be performed.
+The extent of software verification performed by the Bioinformaticians will differ in each team, it should be clear from the procedure which software verification should be performed.

 ## Software validation